Curriculum Guide · Courses

 Supreme Court Seminar

 J.D.
 Seminar 418 (cross-listed) | 3 credit hours

 This seminar examines the Supreme Court as an institution with emphasis on the ways in which the institutional forms and structures of the Court influence the law the Court makes.
 Topics studied include: appointments to the Court; the Court's jurisdiction and procedures for determining cases it will adjudicate; the internal deliberative process employed by the Justices; and the role of the advocates before the Court.
 Cases currently pending in the Supreme Court will be studied for illustrative purposes.

-Prerequisite: Constitutional Law I: The Federal System or completion of Curriculum B courses.
+Prerequisite: Constitutional Law I: The Federal System (or Democracy and Coercion).
 Strongly Recommended: Constitutional Law II: Individual Rights and Liberties.

 This seminar requires a paper.
 J.D. students must register for the 3 credit section of the seminar if they wish to write a paper fulfilling the Upperclass Legal Writing Requirement.
 The paper requirements of the 2 credit section will not fulfill the J.D.
 Upperclass Legal Writing Requirement.